-- b.
-What is the steepest slope on the site (approximate percent slope)? - c.
+c.
 What general types of soils are found on the site (for example, clay, sand, gravel, peat, muck)?
-If you know the classification of agricultural soils, specify them and note any agricultural land of long-term commercial significance and whether the proposal results in removing any of these soils. - d.
+If you know the classification of agricultural soils, specify them, and note any agricultural land of long-term commercial significance and whether the proposal results in removing any of these soils.

+d.
 Are there surface indications or history of unstable soils in the immediate vicinity?
-If so, describe. - e.
+If so, describe.

+e.
 Describe the purpose, type, total area, and approximate quantities and total affected area of any filling, excavation, and grading proposed.
-Indicate source of fill. - f.
-Could erosion occur as a result of clearing, construction, or use?
+Indicate source of fill.

+f.
+Could erosion occur because of clearing, construction, or use?
 If so, generally describe.

-- g.
-About what percent of the site will be covered with impervious surfaces after project construction (for example, asphalt or buildings)? - h.
-Proposed measures to reduce or control erosion, or other impacts to the earth, if any:
+g.
+About what percent of the site will be covered with impervious surfaces after project construction (for example, asphalt or buildings)?

+h.
+Proposed measures to reduce or control erosion, or other impacts to the earth, if any.

-2. Air [help]
+2. Air Find help answering air questions